-- Use our equalities impact assessment (EIA) process to ensure consideration is given to the Welsh language when policies are revised or developed - Ask those taking part in consultation, engagement and research activity for their views on whether a policy decision (if applicable) could impact on the use of the Welsh language - Consider the effects that awarding grants may have on the use of the Welsh language
+- Use our equalities impact assessment (EIA) process to ensure consideration is given to the Welsh language when policies are revised or developed - Ask those taking part in consultation, engagement and research activity for their views on whether a policy decision (if applicable) could impact on the use of the Welsh language - Consider the effects that awarding grants may have on the use of the Welsh language.

-New developments for 21/22:
+New developments for 22/23:

-- We have continued to monitor our EIA process to ensure that we assess the impact of any policy, practice or strategic decision on the use of Welsh language and to ensure that the Welsh language is treated no less favourably. - Awarding Grants Policy has been written by Grŵp Deddf and will be taken shortly to Corporate Management Team for discussion and adoption.
-Once approval has been given the policy will be shared with officers who administer grants.
+- We have continued to monitor our EIA process to ensure that we assess the impact of any policy, practice or strategic decision on the use of Welsh language and to ensure that the Welsh language is treated no less favourably. - Awarding Grants Protocol approved by CMB and the protocol shared with officers who administer grants and published on the intranet.